 Focus reviews on job-related criteria and avoid references to protected characteristics (e.g., age, gender, ethnicity, etc.).
 Additionally, be sure to maintain accurate records in line with labor law and company policy.

-Employee reviews are most effective as part of a culture of continuous feedback, rather than an annual event.
-Employees who say their managers hold regular conversations with them are three times more likely to be engaged, yet only 21% receive meaningful feedback.
-A structured employee review template allows for timely, consistent, and actionable feedback.
+Employee reviews work best when they support a culture of continuous feedback, not a once-a-year event.
+Employees who receive weekly, meaningful feedback are four times more likely to be engaged, yet only 21% strongly agree they received meaningful feedback from their manager in the past week.
+A structured employee review template helps managers give timely, consistent feedback.